 4. They regulate a lot

 Your kidneys play a vital role in calcium absorption.
-A healthy kidney can convert Vitamin D into Calcitriol, which helps to increase the calcium absorption into the blood.
-Without this, your dog’s bones can become weakened causing one of the less common kidney failure symptoms of spontaneous bone fractures.
+A healthy kidney can convert Vitamin D into Calcitriol, which helps to increase calcium absorption into the blood.

 5. And much more…